Chocolate bark is surprisingly easy to make at home. It's a wonderfully thoughtful hostess gift during the holidays or anytime.

 Use a sharp chef’s knife to cut the chocolate into four large squares or eight small ones.
 I often cut it into four large squares and then cut each square into two triangles.

-Chocolate bark can be part of your holiday dessert table.
+- How to serve: Chocolate bark can be part of your holiday dessert table.
 It also makes an excellent dessert all by itself.
-It pairs well with dry red wine if you drink it, coffee, and tea.
-For an extra-indulgent treat, serve it with hot chocolate.
+It pairs well with dry red wine if you drink it, coffee (or iced coffee), and mint tea.

-You can keep the leftovers in an airtight container at cool room temperature for up to a week.
-For more extended storage, keep it in the fridge for up to two weeks.
+- Storage: You can keep the leftovers in an airtight container at cool room temperature for up to a week.
+For extended storage, keep it in the fridge for up to two weeks.
 Remove it from the fridge 60 minutes before serving to allow it to reach room temperature.

 Recipe Card